-Qualification(s) Required for Entry to this Programme: Details:
+Qualification(s) F to this Programn Required for Entry ne: Details:

 Level 2:

-- Key Skills requirement / Higher Level Diploma: Minimum of 5 GCSEs at Grade C which must include Maths and
+Key Skills requir Level Diploma: ement / Higher Minimum of 5 GCSEs at Grade C or 4 which must include Maths and

 and/or English.

-- GCSEs required at Grade C or above: S
+GCSEs required above: at Grade C or 5

-Level 3: at least one of the following:
+Level 3: at least of following: one of the

 - AS / A Levels

 - Advanced Level Diploma:

-- BTEC National Certificate / Diploma: Successful completion of the FdA Business & Management or similar Level 5 qualification.
+BTEC National C Diploma: ertificate / Successful completion of the FdA Business & Management or similar Level 5 qualification.

-- VDA: AGNVQ, AVCE, AVS: Love, o quannoanon.
+- VDA: AGNVQ, A VCE, AVS:

 - Access to HE or Year 0 provision:

+- International Bac calaureate:

-- International Baccalaureate: - Irish / Scottish Highers / Advanced Highers: Work Experience: Minimum of 20 weeks Other HE qualifications / non- standard awards or experiences: Considered on individual merit.
-APEL / APCL possibilities: APL will be considered as per Plymouth University Regulations.
+Irish / Scottish H Advanced Highe 0

+Work Experience): Minimum of 20 weeks

+Other HE qualifications / non- standard awards or experiences: Considered on individual merit.
+APEL / APCL 4 possibilities: APL will be considered as per University of Plymouth Regulations.
 Interview / Portfolio requirements: Interview will be required.
 Independent Safeguarding Agency (ISA) / Criminal Record Bureau (CRB) clearance required: No